PHILADELPHIA REFLECTIONS

 As explained by the curator of The Morris Arboretum, there are a few other ferneries in the world, but the Morris has the only Victorian fernery still in existence in North America.
 That doesn't count a few shops that sell ferns and call themselves ferneries; we're talking about the rich man's expensive hobby of collecting rare examples of the fern family in an elaborate structure.
 That's called a Victorian fernery.
 The one we have in our neighborhood is really pretty interesting; worth a trip to Chestnut Hill to see it.

 Although our fernery was first built by the siblings John and Lydia Morris, it was rebuilt at truly substantial cost by the philanthropist Dorrance Hamilton.
 It is partly above ground as a sort of greenhouse, and partly below ground, with goldfish and bridges over its pond.
 Maintaining an even temperature is accomplished by a complicated arrangement of heating pipes.
-The temperature the gardner chooses affects both the heating bill and the species of fern that will thrive there.
+The temperature the gardener chooses affects both the heating bill and the species of fern that will thrive there.
 You could go for 90 degrees, but practical considerations led to the choice of 58 degrees.
 The prevailing humidity will affect whether the fern reproduction is sexual or asexual, a source of great excitement in 1840, but survivors of Haight-Asbury are often more complacent on the humidity point.

-There are little ferns, big ferns, tree ferns, green ferns and not-so-green ferns; the known extent of ferns runs to around five hundred species.
+There are little ferns, big ferns, tree ferns, green ferns, and not-so-green ferns; the known extent of ferns runs to around five hundred species.
 Not all of them can be found in Chestnut Hill, what with humidity and all, but there are enough to make a very attractive and interesting display.
 For botanists, this is a must-see exhibit.
 For the rest of us, it's probably the only one of its kind we will ever see, a jewel in Philadelphia's crown, and shame on you if you pass it by.